boyofgreen/web-app-HOL/README.md

 #### [Lab 2 - Native app with JavaScript and HTML](native-app) ####
 #####Building a native app with JavaScript, HTML and WinJS
-In this lab you'll create a native universal application using JavaScript, HTML, CSS and WinJS.
+In this lab you will create a native universal application using JavaScript, HTML, CSS and WinJS.
 Additionally, you will learn how to write a custom WinJS control.

 #### [Lab 3 - Building a cross-platform app with Cordova](cross-platform-app-with-cordova) ####
 ##### Building a cross-platform app with Apache Cordova #####
-In this lab you'll create a native mobile cross-platform application using Apache Cordova.
+In this lab you will create a native mobile cross-platform application using Apache Cordova.
 You will also learn how to use Visual Studio Tooling for Cordova to build and debug cross-platform applications.

 #### [Lab 4 - Building a hosted app using WAT](hosted-app) ####
 ##### Building a hosted app using WebView and WAT and leveraging WAT's existing offline features